szweibel/workshops/newest_python.md

 ```

 ## Accessing Items with an Index
 To get an item out of a list, you use its **index**—its position in the list.
-This is where programming often differs from human counting: **indexing starts at 0!** The first item is at index 0, the second at index 1, and so on.
+This is where programming often differs from human counting, and it is a crucial concept to master: **indexing starts at 0!** The first item is at index 0, the second at index 1, and so on.
+This is a convention from the history of computing, and while it might feel strange at first, it will become second nature.
 To access an item, you use square brackets after the list's name with the index number inside.

 ```pycon
 >>> shopping_list = ["apples", "bread", "coffee"]